lvov7342/Penn-CyberSec/README.md

 - What does Filebeat watch for? ***Filebeat watches and collects data about the file system.***
 - What does Metricbeat record? ***Metricbeat records and collects metrics of the system itself***.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below:
 ```
 | Name                 | Function     | IP Address     | Operating System |
 |----------------------|--------------|----------------|------------------|